AP-Skill-Development-Corporation/SPMVV-Python-Internship/README.md

   - Conditional Statements with if and if-else examples on each

 # Day-06(15-10-2022):
-  - Conditional statements with nested if with examples
+  - Conditional Statements with nested if with examples

+# Day-07(16-10-2022):
+  - Looping concept on for with range of single parameter